oak-hu/oak-hu.github.io/content/Essays/2023-2024/Moral Philosophy/Week 3.md

 date: January 2024
 ---

-# Does Mill’s distinction between higher and lower pleasures achieve what he wants it to achieve?
+## Does Mill’s distinction between higher and lower pleasures achieve what he wants it to achieve?

 One worry for utilitarian theories of value is that they are degrading.
 Under simple hedonism:

-> (1) If two things yield the same quantity of pleasure, they are equally valu- able.
+> (1) If two things yield the same quantity of pleasure, they are equally valuable.

 But it seems plausible that: